zoltantoth0409/liferay-portal/modules/util/source-formatter/documentation/package.markdown

 another module ending in `-impl`, `-service`, or `-web`.
 If a class in the `-api` module cannot function without the `internal` package move it to a different module as well.
 If needed, replace the class with an interface.

+#### Classes extending, implementing or using kernel classes

+It's best to mirror the package structure of kernel when possible to make classes easier to find.

+#### Example

+Say there is a interface in kernel with the package `com.liferay.portal.kernel.a.b.c` and we're implementing the class in blogs service.
+Then the best place to put the class would be `com.liferay.blogs.internal.a.b.c`.